Bright-Path/brightpath.github.io/src/content/beer/hand-pump.md

 ---
-name: "Hand Pump: Old Piney Pub Ale (Wet Hopped)"
+name: "Hand Pump: McGowan's House of Smoke"
-abv: 4.2%
+abv: 4.5%
-description: Classic pub ale cask conditioned and wet hopped with a boat load of Chinook hops from Murphy's Hop Yard!
+description: "It's our cream ale recipe but we used some cherry wood smoked malt for a subtle taste of smoke. "
 tap: true
 tap_loc: 14
 canned: false